-Welcome to the 10 Keys to Happier Living group in Margate - run by our wonderful volunteers Eamon & Huda.
+Welcome to the Group in Margate - run online by our wonderful volunteers Eamon & Huda.

 10 Keys Groups provide the opportunity to gather, either virtually or face-to-face and meet with like-minded people to learn about the 10 Keys to Happier Living - evidence-based ways to create a happier and more meaningful life - and how to put them into action.

 10 Keys Groups are a great way to meet like-minded people locally, learn more about how to live a happy and meaningful life and find actions you can take to support yourself and others.